AlphaSoundZ/Obsidian-Vault/Englisch/Scottish independence could Britain break up (list.md

 - there then would be a border between Britain and Scottland

-## 17 What is the problem with a new referendum?
+## 17 What is the Problem with a New Referendum?

 16 Which economic consequences would independence have?